 We look at building community, connecting people with each other, and providing social opportunities and opportunities for artists to create new work.

-PRICE: But as far as launching off any new artists, is Real Art Ways helping artists become recognized and generate business?
+NAN: But as far as launching off any new artists, is Real Art Ways helping artists become recognized and generate business?

-WILKINS: Well, sure.
+WILL: Well, sure.
 Real Art Ways is an incubator of artists and also careers.
 It’s a tricky thing because we are presenting people who are not necessarily already well-known.
 We are often working with people who are in the emerging part of their career.

 Many artists who have passed through Real Art Ways have become commercially successful, many are leading productive, creative lives with art at the center.
 We give people a chance for their work to be seen and their ideas to be explored.

-PRICE: As far as community, in what ways would you say Real Art Ways is involved?
+NAN: As far as community, in what ways would you say Real Art Ways is involved?

 WILKINS: We can understand the meaning of the word “community” in different ways.
 One is our immediate neighborhood.
 We’ve been physically located in the Parkville neighborhood since 1989 and we’ve been involved in neighborhood planning initiatives.
 We have commissioned a number of important art projects with community partners, including the local senior center.
 We offer free concerts and art-making for neighborhood kids.